caseyg/awesome/TOPICS.md

 ## background-agents

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-The future of coding isn't writing more code.
-It's delegating the boring parts, so you can build the interesting stuff
+Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents

 ## continuous-ai

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-The future of coding isn't writing more code.
-It's delegating the boring parts, so you can build the interesting stuff
+Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents

 ## jetbrains

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-The future of coding isn't writing more code.
-It's delegating the boring parts, so you can build the interesting stuff
+Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents

 ## elasticsearch